IDEO-coLAB/welcome/README.md

 ## Feedback

 Is something missing?
-Feel free to let [Reid](https://github.com/ReidWilliams/) and [Gavin](https://github.com/gavinmcdermott) know and they'll be in touch.
+Feel free to let [Reid](https://github.com/ReidWilliams/) or [Gavin](https://github.com/gavinmcdermott) know and they'll be in touch.